Merstow Green Medical Practice

 Coronavirus / Covid19 Advice

-If you or a member of your household have a new continuous cough and/or fever your entire household should stay at home and self isolate for 14 days.
-If you live alone and are experiencing the above symptoms you only need to self-isolate for 7 days.
+If you have a new continuous cough, and/or fever, loss of taste/smell you should stay at home and follow the guidance for yourself and your household regarding self isolation.
 Stay indoors and do not be in close contact with anyone else.
 If your symptoms deteriorate NHS 111 have an online coronavirus service that can tell you if you need further medical help and advice on what to do: https://www.nhs.uk/conditions/coronavirus-covid-19/ Only telephone NHS111 direct if you are unable to go on-line.
 Do not go to a GP surgery, community pharmacy or hospital.

 To reduce the spread of germs when you cough or sneeze, cover your mouth and nose with a tissue, or your sleeve (not your hands) if you don’t have a tissue, and throw the tissue away immediately.
 Then wash your hands or use a hand sanitising gel.